Fermiac/woocommerce-siftscience/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/woocommerce-siftscience` directory, or install the plugin through the WordPress plugins screen directly.
+1. Find the plugin (Fermiac Sift Science) in the WordPress Store and install it
-2. Activate the plugin through the 'Plugins' screen in WordPress
+1. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the WooCommerce->Settings->SiftScience screen to configure the plugin
+1. Use the WooCommerce->Settings->SiftScience screen to configure the plugin

+Please help us improve the plugin by enabling anonymous statistics and error collection.

 == Changelog ==

 = 1.0.0 =
-* 2016-12-26 Merry Christmas!
+* 2017-01-26 Merry Christmas!
 * Fix back-fill UI bug: Can't back-fill second order of same user
 * Fix: Transaction details sent multiple times
 * Fix: Correct the mapping of WooCommerce order to Sift Science transaction status